AliAbdElGhany/QR-Code-Generator/README.md

 # QR-Code-Generator
-nodeJs Project which takes an URL as an input and generate a QR Code holding this URL
+nodeJs project which takes an URL as an input and generate a QR Code holding this URL

+Don't forget to instail Node modules by npm install.